Slicer/Slicer/Docs/user_guide/extensions_manager.md

 #### Update extensions for Slicer Preview Releases

 Each Slicer Preview Release and all corresponding extensions are built at once, and only once (every night, from the latest version of Slicer).
-To get latest extensions for a Slicer Preview Release, download and install the latest Slicer and reinstall the extensions.
+To get latest extensions for a Slicer Preview Release, download and install the latest Slicer Preview Release and reinstall the extensions.

 ### Uninstall extensions